itdxer/neupy/site/docs/storage.rst

 Save and load layer parameters
 ------------------------------

-NeuPy allows to store network's parameters in a pickle file.
+NeuPy allows to store network's parameters in a hdf5 file.

 .. code-block:: python